Yefrem Mukhin

-Yefrem Yosypovych Mukhin (Ефрем Осипович Мухин, Єфрем Йосипович Мухін; 1766 – 1850) was a Russian physician, surgeon, anatomist, physiologist, hygienist.
+Yefrem Yosypovych Mukhin (Ефрем Осипович Мухин, Єфрем Йосипович Мухін; 1766 – 1850) was a Russian medical doctor, surgeon, anatomist, physiologist, hygienist.
 One of the founders of the anatomical and physiological direction in Russian medicine.
 He is considered the founder of traumatology in Russia and Ukraine.
 Honorary Professor and Dean of the Faculty of Medicine of Imperial Moscow University, Active State Councillor.

 Biography

 Yefrem Mukhin was born on 8 February 1766 into the noble family of Protoiereus Yosyp Mukhin and his wife Marfa, in Zarizhne near Chuhuiv, Sloboda Ukraine Governorate (present-day Kharkiv Oblast, Ukraine).
 From September 1781 he studied at the Kharkiv Collegium.
 In May 1787, he was assigned to the hospital at the Fortress of St. Elizabeth to care for the sick.
 In February 1789, he was transferred to the main hospital at the main apartment of Grigory Potemkin, where he received extensive practice "not only in one hospital, but also on the battlefield", including during the siege of Ochakov (1788).

 After end of the Russo-Turkish War (1787–1792), he returned to the hospital in Yelysavethrad, where from December 1789 he was a prosector of anatomy.
 In January 1791, he was promoted to physician and began teaching osteology and the "science of dislocations and fractures" at the hospital's medical-surgical school, and also served as a surgeon.

 In January 1795, he began attending lectures and practical classes at Imperial Moscow University, and in October he was hired as a doctor at the Moscow Military Hospital.

 In August 1800, he received the degree of Doctor of Medicine and Surgery from Moscow University for his thesis entitled De Kentrologia, and in September took the position of associate professor at the Medical-Surgical Academy.
 At the same time, at the invitation of Metropolitan Platon Levshin, he taught in 1802–1808 "the entire course of medical sciences" at the Slavic Greek Latin Academy (without salary); also lectured at the Moscow Theological Academy.

 He left the university in 1835 with the rank of professor and died in his estate in Koltsovo on 12 February 1850.